decred/dcrdocs/docs/advanced/storing-login-details.md

 ## **<i class="fa fa-tasks"></i> Additional Configuration Options**

-All command line startup options can be put in the config file.
+All command line options can be put in the config file.
 The sample config files in the release package gives additional options or you can run one of the programs with the `-h` option to show a list and description of all options for the specified application.